Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-26-the-future-of-pf2.md

 # End of Beta Accuracy

 Earlier on in Pre-Fortress 2's development, we felt a strong sense of obligation to stay as close as possible to TF2's beta.
-The further along we got into development the more evident it became that it was a hinderance to the quality of the game, the quality of development and its identity as a source mod.
+The further along we got into development, the more evident it became that it was a hinderance to the quality of the game, the quality of development and our identity as a source mod.
 We still believe strongly in capturing the essence and spirit of the beta, but as a team we are moving towards creating a more complete game rather than what is essentially a collection of unfinished ideas and concepts that the beta really was.

-A visual example I like to use is with the beta Soldier's model, the grenades on his chest are placeholder "eggs", it's representational rather then a finished design.
+A visual example I like to use is with the Soldier's beta model, the grenades on his chest are placeholder "eggs", it's representational rather then a finished design.
 In the next update we'll be replacing these egg-shaped orbs with actual frag grenades, which is more in-line with his release model.
 We feel that changes like this were inevitable and those egg grenades were never meant to be permanent.
-However concepts like Heavy's vest texture will remain as it's a unique identity of the beta model.
+However, concepts like Heavy's vest texture will remain as it's a unique identity of his beta model.

-Henceforth, we are no longer a beta accurate mod, but a mod built pulling great influence from the beta era of TF2 as source material.
+Henceforth, we are no longer a beta accurate mod, but a mod built pulling great influence from the beta era of TF2, as source material.

 # Parting ways with Concussion Studios